 L&M AT UC SANTA BARBARA

-UCSB’s English Department encourages its students to pursue their particular interests while also developing a broad understanding of English, American, and Anglophone literature.
-Accordingly we offer an undergraduate specialization in “Literature and the Mind.”
+UCSB’s English Department encourages its students–both undergraduates and graduates alike–to pursue their particular interests while also developing a broad understanding of English, American, and Anglophone literature with a cognitive approach.
+Accordingly, we offer an undergraduate specialization in “Literature and the Mind.”
 Graduate students interested in the pursuit of psychoanalytic, philosophical, and neuroscientific approaches to literary study may take one segment of the First Qualifying Exam in “Literature and the Mind” in addition to courses on related topics.
-Finally, we sponsor a yearly Symposium.
-The research topic for 2016-2018 is “Intersubjectivity.”

 (image: Salvador Dali, “Mad Tea Party”)